hemalatha-0307/Autoscreen-AI/README.md

 ---

 ## 💡 Key Features
-- 🚀 End-to-End Automation – No manual intervention needed; resumes are auto-processed from upload to output.
+- 🚀 End to End Automation - No manual intervention needed; resumes are auto-processed from upload to output.
-- 🧠 AI-Powered Analysis – Uses Amazon Comprehend to intelligently extract relevant fields like name, email, skills, education, and more.
+- 🧠 AI-Powered Analysis - Uses Amazon Comprehend to intelligently extract relevant fields like name, email, skills, education, and more.
-- 📦 Structured Data Storage – Cleanly stores extracted data in DynamoDB for fast access and scalability.
+- 📦 Structured Data Storage - Cleanly stores extracted data in DynamoDB for fast access and scalability.
-- 📊 Recruiter-Ready Output – Generates CSV files that can be directly used for filtering or analysis.
+- 📊 Recruiter-Ready Output - Generates CSV files that can be directly used for filtering or analysis.
-- 🔐 Secure & Scalable – Built on AWS cloud infrastructure ensuring data security and seamless scaling for multiple resumes.
+- 🔐 Secure & Scalable - Built on AWS cloud infrastructure ensuring data security and seamless scaling for multiple resumes.

 ---